jamesmh/coravel/Docs/Events.md

 To broadcast events, Coravel supplies the `Coravel.Events.Interfaces.IDispatcher` interface.

-You can inject into your MVC controllers or other DI ready classes.
+You can inject an instance into your MVC controllers or other DI ready classes.

-Using the `Broadcast` method you may broadcast a new event.
+By using the `Broadcast` method, you may broadcast a new event.

 ```c#
 public BlogController : Controller